programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 Was it easy, or difficult?
 Anyway, what you have just created is the essence of all the websites on the Internet, containing texts, hyperlinks, and media (image).
 The only difference is a better layout, more decorations, and perhaps interactive functions.
 But, well done!
 You have just become a webmaster!

-Complete web page with an image and a hyperlink
+{% include figure.html filename="Sample4.jpg" caption="Complete web page with an image and a hyperlink" %}

 <div class="alert alert-info" role="alert">
 Web server and XAMPP (Apache and PHP)